INL/BlackLab/site/README.md

 It's still being restructured and expanded and there may be broken links.
 Work in progress.

+Use npm v16 (if you're using NVM to manage npm versions):

+    nvm use 16

 To install dependencies:

     npm install